-The Fairness Opinion states an opinion on the fairness of the Tender Offer Price from a financial perspective, which is to be used when the Company expresses its opinions on the Tender Offer.
+The Fairness Opinion states an opinion on the fairness of the Tender Offer Price from a financial perspective, which is to be used when the Special Committee conducts examinations to make its report on the matters commissioned by the Company.
 Accordingly, the Fairness Opinion does not state any opinion on relative merits or demerits compared with transactions that could serve as alternatives to the Tender Offer, the benefits that could be brought by executing the Tender Offer, or whether the Tender Offer should be accepted.

 The Fairness Opinion does not state any opinion to holders of securities issued by the Company, creditors, or other persons related to the Company.
 Accordingly, Plutus Consulting does not owe an obligation to any shareholders or third parties that have relied on the Fairness Opinion.